Pre-conception #5: ‘Hires is all that counts’

 Read part 3 of the series here: ‘We know best why we are an attractive place’

-Read part 4 of the series here: ‘Government not fit for the Talent Agenda’
+Read part 4 of the series here: ‘Government & Talent Agenda: They shouldn’t, they couldn’t’